This article originally appeared in Livemint

 A seamless shift to the cloud calls for CIOs to understand the benefits thoroughly, be prepared for the challenges along the way and have a well-designed framework/roadmap for the transition.
 Let us look at the elements that could make the process easier:

-Step 1: Organisations need to clearly define the purpose behind the need to shift to cloud.
+Step 1: Organizations need to clearly define the purpose behind the need to shift to cloud.
 This would help them in identifying approach to use, investment required as well as the right service provider to support them.

 Step 2: It is essential to evaluate the various migration strategies based on the business requirements and costs involved.
 The strategies can vary from straightforward re-host (‘lift and shift’), to refactor, rebuild, revise, and replace.

 Step 3: Choice of the best-fit Cloud Service Provider (SCP) is essential to have a successful cloud migration journey.
-Organisations must also clearly understand the security and compliance being adopted by service providers, how those would impact their operations and, if the case demands it, make some provisions of their own.
+Organizations must also clearly understand the security and compliance being adopted by service providers, how those would impact their operations and, if the case demands it, make some provisions of their own.

-Step 4: To effectively operate on cloud, organisations need to invest in re-/upskilling talent for cloud for faster adoption, easier implementation of business goals in the cloud space.
+Step 4: To effectively operate on cloud, organizations need to invest in re-/upskilling talent for cloud for faster adoption, easier implementation of business goals in the cloud space.
 Additionally, for the best return on investment, businesses need to use optimum cloud capacity at any given point of time and can scale up or down as per business requirements.

 Today, it is a business reality that cloud adoption is the need of the hour in the post pandemic world where business scalability, resiliency, smarter integrations, and easier accessibility to critical functionalities are imperative for business growth and sustainability.
 Businesses need to understand their requirements and map the cloud offerings against them to get a best-fit solution to be able to keep up amidst the competitive landscape.